Olga’s marble cake

 My Romanian friend Olga often made this amazing marble cake for cake type occasions.
 It apparently is a standard type of cake in Romania but there is something magical about it that just makes it so tasty.

-Next step is mixing in the dry ingredients: the flour (to which you add the baking powder and pinch of salt).
-You use the same procedure with the spatula: wide, circular motions, bring the spatula all the way to the bottom to incorporate the flour well throughout the batter, and not destroy the fluffiness of the batter at the same time.
-This is what I think is the hardest step, I always do it slowly because it can happen that you are left with bubbles of flour in the batter, which is why you should not put too much flour at the same time and incorporate the flour evenly.
+Mix the baking powder and salt into the flower and fold the dry ingredients into the meringue batter a little at the time.
+Use wide, circular motions, bring the spatula all the way to the bottom to incorporate the flour well throughout the batter incorporate the flour and not destroy the fluffiness of the batter at the same time.
 It is better to lose some of that fluffiness than to have those flour bubbles.
 The batter should feel much thicker at this point.

-Stick it in the oven, somewhere in the middle is fine, you should see it rising at some point and turn a brown-ish color (you already saw the finished product).
-It is important to make sure the inside is cooked throughout.
-And if you’re using a flatter tray it might cook faster, so make sure you look at the cake after around 20 min, and keep your eyes on it.
-When you see it is brown on top, you can take it out and check the inside by sticking something like a toothpick (I use a wooden skewer because it’s long and can reach all the way to the bottom).
-The batter is done if you remove the stick and there is not batter on it.
 If after 35 min the inside is still not done but the top looks quite brown and cooked, try turning the heat down a bit, and you can also cover the tray with some aluminum foil (it doesn’t have to be a tight cover, just loosely over the tray to hopefully speed the cooking inside.
 Remove the cake from the oven when the inside is done, and let it cool down before cutting it.
-After it’s cool, you can also powder the top with some powdered sugar for serving.
+After it’s cool, you can also powder the top with some powdered sugar for serving